Water Protection, Water Damage, and Tricks to Save Your Smartphone

 Silica Gel Packets

-First of all, let’s address what silica gel packets are: they are those small packets of clear beads you will randomly pull out of a box of shoes, or a bag or pepperoni, that have the words, “DO NOT EAT” printed on them.
+First of all, let’s address what silica gel packets are: they are those small packets of clear beads you will randomly pull out of a box of shoes, or a bag of pepperoni, that have the words, “DO NOT EAT” printed on them.
 What do they do?
 They are designed to absorb and hold water vapor and humidity.
 Understand now why they might be useful to have after your phone takes a dive into the toilet?

-Why this works: Silica gel is extremely moisture absorbent.
+Why it could works: Silica gel is extremely moisture absorbent.
 Plus, because they already come in their own neat little packages, you don’t have to worry about any mess or dust getting into your phone during the absorption process.
 All you have to do is stick your phone into a plastic baggie full of those little packets, seal, and then wait for those little beads to work their magic.

 Risks/improbabilities: The real question is—who actually has enough silica gel packets just lying around their house to make this work?
 I know that I run across these once in a while, but not often enough to start up a significant collection!
 It’s true that you can also purchase them online, but by the time you ordered them and had them shipped to your home it would be far too late for your water-damaged device to even make a difference.

-Why it works: For some reason, this is the number one trick people try after dropping their phone in water- and people swear by it.
+Why it could work: For some reason, this is the number one trick people try after dropping their phone in water- and people swear by it.
 Rice works because it is so absorbent.
 Period.
 All you have to do is seal your phone up in a bag of rice and leave it alone.

 Risks/improbabilities: One of the biggest problems with rice is the small grain size.
 Depending on what you put in it, the tiny grains can actually get inside your device and stay there, further damaging your electronics.
 There is also the dust that naturally comes off of rice that you have to contend with that can get inside of your device as well- both messy and damaging.